 Recent research out of Germany studied the link between Magnesium and stress when it came to sleep.
 A recent study found that increasing participants’ daily Magnesium intake helped individuals regulate both the sympathetic and parasympathetic nervous systems.

 Regulating these two systems is important for healthy sleep.
-When Magnesium supplementation helps address these two opposing responses, participants saw a decrease in sleep disorders and irritability.
+When Magnesium supplementation helps address these two opposing responses, participants saw a decrease in sleep issues and irritability.

 Low mood